 We had silver vinyl wrap placed on the back wall and door of our camper, and put two coats of StayKool silicon roof paint on our roof.

-The interior of the bathroom was much cooler, due mostly to reflecting the direct sunlight away, and our walls and door was much cooler to the touch.
+The interior of the bathroom was much cooler, due mostly to reflecting the direct sunlight away, and our walls and door were much cooler to the touch.

 It took me three hours to complete this modification and cost me $350.
 In my opinion, the skill level of this modification is medium.